Cornell-MAE-UG/fa25-portfolio-ejm349-svg/_projects/2025_max_lift_height_design.md

 Thus, the maximum bending of the beam is related to the length L over which the distributed load is applied, or more practically, how large the box or container this system is designed to lift is-- this conceptually makes sense that there is this dependence.
 This equation holds as long as $\frac{L}{2} < 75cm$.

-Notice that the equation also depends on two other unknowns: the Young's Modulus (E) and moment of inertia (I).
-These are simply material properties, and thus depend on the cross section and material of the beam chosen.
+Notice that the equation also depends on two other unknowns: the Young's Modulus (E) and moment of inertia ($I$).
+These are simply properties, and thus depend on the cross section and material of the beam chosen.
 For the sake of calculation, I will first assume that the bar is made of Structural (ASTM-A36) steel and has a square cross sectional area with side length 2cm.
 From this, the E value can be found in the textbook, and the moment of inertia can be found through the equation $I_{\text{square}} = \frac{1}{12}wh^3$, where w is the width and h is the height.
 Thus,

 $$
 I_{\text{square}} = \frac{1}{12}(2cm)(2cm)^3 = \frac{4}{3}cm^4